RichardDooling/Law_and_Literature/Preamble/Preamble_Declaration_Notes.md

 That's right.
 All the way through.
 How did that feel?

 Now let's take a closer look.
-Click on the following link and listen to these excellent actors READ the *Declaration* it to you:
+Click on the following link and listen to these excellent actors READ the *Declaration* to you:

 https://www.youtube.com/watch?v=ETroXvRFoKY

-Probably you want to see them do it, but THEN, please close your eyes and play it again.
+Probably you want to see them do it, but THEN please close your eyes and play it again.
 LISTEN TO THE WORDS.
 How and why do they work?